 Angela was born in Hopkinsville, Kentucky.
 After graduating in the top ten of her high school class, she continued her studies at Vanderbilt University.
 While at Vanderbilt, she earned a B.S. degree in Human and Organizational Development.
 Angela then chose to continue her education at The George Washington University Law School, one of the top twenty law schools in the nation.
 During her legal studies, Angela became a Blackstone Fellow with the Alliance Defense Fund and served on the editorial staff of the Public Contracts Law Journal.

 When not practicing law, Angela enjoys hiking in the Smokies, golf, and attending UT sporting events.
-Angela also loves spending time with her two sons, Leo and Wil, and she is an active member of Monte Vista Baptist Church.
-From August of 2006 until September of 2010, Angela served as the elected Republican State Executive Committeewoman for the 6th Senate District of Tennessee.
-Angela also served as a member of the Tennessee delegation for the 2008 Republican National Convention.
+Angela also loves spending time with her son, David Leonidas Huddleston, and she is a member of Central Baptist Church of Fountain City.
+Since August of 2006, Angela has served as the elected Republican State Executive Committeewoman for the 6th Senate District of Tennessee.